astroumd/lmtoy/docs/wishlist.md

 # Overview of changes to LMTSLR

-* process spectra as float, saving half the memory.
-Potentially more memory could be saved if slices, not the full spectra, are retrieved in memory.
+* process spectra as float, the RAW data are double.
+In fact, the RAW data are integers, some compression schemes could be used to shrink that.
+Potentially more memory could be saved if the selected *slice*, not the full spectral band, are retrieved in memory.
 This depends if the data is doppler tracked or not (I believe it is)

 * buffer overruns in C gridder program.
 One was the convolution running over the edge (big maps would prevent this).